Shivgange trek

 PIN for later reference – Hike Shivagange betta

-The temple is home to Sri Honnammadevi and Sri Gavi Gangadhareshwara temples.
-These temples are inside a cave.
-Also, it is claimed that Holy Ganga water comes from a rock at the top of the hill.
+Within the temple complex, the Sri Honnammadevi and Sri Gavi Gangadhareshwara temples are nestled inside a cave.
+An intriguing claim adds to the mystique of Shivagange Betta—the belief that Holy Ganga water emanates from a rock at the hill’s summit.

 Olakal Theertha